 Brentwood: A Town and Country Halloween

 The Westside little gem of Brentwood Glen is a slice of Americana in the bustle of city living.
 The walkable nabe, south of Sunset Blvd and west of the San Diego Freeway (405), is an ideal spot for little trick-or-treaters who are new to the tradition.
 Residents are generous with their candy as well as their Halloween spirit, evident in their decorated homes and glowing carved pumpkins.
-Bonus: If you’re looking to grab dinner and maybe score more candy, you can head to the Brentwood Country Mart, where they host a Halloween night from 3pm to 6pm.
+Bonus: If you’re looking to grab dinner and maybe score more candy, you can head to the Brentwood Country Mart, where they host trick or treating the night before from 3 to 5pm.

 Where: Brentwood Glen, between Church and Beloit Streets